postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ## Next steps

-After you purchase a Postman Enterprise plan, you can customize it to meet your organization's needs:

 * To learn how to manage Postman app versioning and deploy the Postman Enterprise app to your organization, see [Managing Enterprise deployment](/docs/administration/managing-enterprise-deployment/).